 A tumor begins when normal cells change and grow uncontrollably, forming a mass.
-A tumor can be benign (noncancerous) or malignant (cancerous, meaning it can spread to other parts of the body).
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+A benign tumor means the tumor will not spread.

 The brain and spinal column make up the central nervous system (CNS), where all vital functions of the body are controlled.
 When a tumor forms in the CNS , it can be especially problematic and challenging to treat because a person’s thought processes and movements can be affected.